Azerbaijani President Aliyev visits liberated territories after 27 years

 Turkey welcomed the truce as a “great victory” for Azerbaijan.

 Following the Russian-brokered peace deal signed between Yerevan and Baku, Armenian residents in the occupied areas had until Nov.
-15 to leave the area, but the date was extended for another 10 days for humanitarian purposes.
+15 to leave the area, but that date was extended by another 10 days on humanitarian grounds.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.